elygeo/coseis/doc/index.rst

     Mac OS X:

-        First install either the iPhone or the Mac-only version of Xcode_ available from `Apple Developer`_ Connection (free membership required).
-Then install the GNU Fortran version available from the `R for Mac OS X`_ Developer's Page (versions from MacPorts and Fink seem to be problematic and are not recommended).
+GNU Fortran versions from MacPorts and Fink are not recommended.
+Instead, download the latest gfortran package in the *Apple Xcode gcc-42 add-ons* section of the `R for Mac OS X`_ Developer's Page along with and the corresponding version of Xcode_ (either iPhone or Mac-only) available from `Apple Developer`_ Connection (free membership required).
+Install Xcode fir

 2. MPICH2_ is recommended if you need MPI.
 The included script install-mpich.sh_ can install MPICH2 for you.